yasinldev/violet-search/README.md

 Violet uses a proxy server to rotate the IP address of the microservice.
 This means that the microservice will have a different IP address each time it crawls a website.
 This helps prevent websites from blocking the microservice

 <img src="resources/image/violet_ip.png"><br><br>

-> Note: This feature is not default enabled.
+> Note: This feature is in development and not default enabled.
 You can enable it in the `.env` file.

 ## FAQ (Frequently Asked Questions)